Invasive Animal

 How to Identify

-European brown garden snails can be distinguished by its shell.
-The shell can be up to 3.5 cm wide, making this one of the largest snails in BC The shell has 4-4.5 whorls, and the last whorl before the shell opening is much larger than the rest.
+Garden snails can be distinguished by its shell.
+The shell can be up to 3.5 cm wide, making this one of the largest snails in British Columbia.
+The shell has 4-4.5 whorls, and the last whorl before the shell opening is much larger than the rest.
 The shell never has stripes, and the body of the snail is a light brown.

 REPORT TO PROTECT BC’S BIODIVERSITY